167th Airlift Squadron: West Virginia Air National Guard

 In 1956 and 1957, the unit flew F-51 Mustangs and T-28's.
 The 167th was the last Air National Guard squadron flying the F-51 Mustang.
 Following a two-year construction phase the unit received single engine jet fighter/interceptors, the F-86 Sabre.

 In an announcement on 31 January 1961, the 167th learned it would gain change aircraft.
-On 1 April, the unit received C-119 Flying Boxcars, manufactured by Fairchild.
+On 1 April, the unit received Fairchild C-119 Flying Boxcars.
 A new mission and name change also took effect: The 167th Aeromedical Transport Squadron, Light.
 The mission became evacuation and care of the sick and wounded.
 The changes resulted in an increase of manpower and the addition of nurses to the unit.
 The authorized strength had grown to 572 total airmen and officers.

 Aircraft changes in 1963 saw the arrival of the C-121 Super Constellation with its worldwide operating capability.
 Staffing increased to 604 enlisted and 107 officers.
 Overseas missions flown to Puerto Rico, the Azores, France, England, West Germany, Spain and Bermuda were not uncommon.
 The unit began flying missions to the Pacific areas in 1965 and 1966.
 During 1966, the Super Constellations made 103 overseas flights, including 26 to South Vietnam and 77 to other outpost such as Thailand, Australia, Japan and the Philippines, carrying 1198 tons of military cargo and 1390 passengers.

 The unit anticipated that it would be inactivated 1 July 1967, since no projected program had been specified beyond that date.
 A new campaign began to find new aircraft, a new mission or to justify continuance of the old mission.
 Senator Robert C. Byrd became active in securing a new mission.
 An announcement in December stated that the unit would be assigned an aeromedical aircraft mission, thus keeping the unit alive.
 Nurses became a particularly critical specialty during this period.
 New construction included an engine build-up shop, squadron operations building, maintenance dock, civil engineering and aerospace ground equipment buildings.

 In 1972, the unit began the transition into the Lockheed C-130 Hercules and, as a result, another new mission.
-In June of that year, the unit became the 167th Tactical Airlift Group and moved from the Military Airlift Command to the Tactical Airlift Command.
+In June of that year, the unit became the 167th Tactical Airlift Squadron and its mobilization gaining command moved from the Military Airlift Command to the Tactical Airlift Command.
 Late in 1977, the unit received "B" model C-130s.
 The 1986, the number of aircraft assigned increased, and in 1989, the "B" model was replaced with the "E" model.

 1 June 1992, saw the unit's name change again.
-This time, the 167th Tactical Airlift Group became the 167th Airlift Group.
+This time, the 167th became the 167th Airlift Squadron.
 Reorganization placed the unit in the Air Mobility Command.
 Other activities involving the unit were hosting of the Apple Harvest Festival in October, a Volant Oak rotation in October and November and the involvement of aircraft and crews with Operation Provide Promise.
 Provide Promise support took place from July 1992 to January 1993.